learnk8s/learnk8s.io/src/microsAuthentication/content.md

 ### 1. One Secret for every Service Account

-When you create a Service Account, Kubernetes creates a companion Secret object with a token
+When you create a Service Account, Kubernetes creates a companion Secret object with a token.

 You use the token to authenticate with the Kubernetes API.